codyloyd/teamup/README.md

 ## Description

 You have a great new project, but you need a team to build it.
 You can write a project description, create and describe the roles you need to fill, then let users submit applications to join the team.
-Review applications, and click to accept new collaborators to the team.
+Review applications, and click to accept new collaborators or schedule interviews with applicants.

 ## Intermediate